cheemcheem/rubiks-cube-solver/README.md

 A web app that stores a rubiks cube and lets you manipulate the rubiks cube in the browser, or optionally click a button to solve it

 #### What this currently is
 A web app and rest endpoint.
 The rest endpoint stores a rubiks cube on your session and lets you make a single type of move on the rubiks cube via a rest call.
-The web app will also display the corners of the rubiks cube in the browser where the move will be executed upon refresh.
+The web app will also display the rubiks cube in the browser where the move will be executed upon refresh.

 #### How this works
 1. User browses to home page